What are girls telling us?

 because of worries about their appearance

 “I will still feel self-conscious when I get to college.
 But it won’t stop me from achieving my dream.”

-This International Day of the Girl, we were thrilled to announce we’re teaming up with The Body Shop to help girls in the UK to dream big and achieve their potential.
+We are thrilled to announce we’re teaming up with The Body Shop to help girls in the UK to dream big and achieve their potential.
 They’ll be supporting our new Girls Shout Out programme, providing a much-needed safe space online where girls can discuss the issues that matter most to them and broaden their understanding of girls’ rights.

 'There was a lot of pressure'

 “For me growing up there was a lot of pressure to be this perfect person body wise, to have the perfect eyes – the perfect everything, and you see that through media."

 "It dictates what activities you’re willing to take part in.
 Some people won’t do certain things because they don’t look like the girl on Instagram and it’s a shame, because if you want to do something, the way you look shouldn’t really be a barrier.
 Just because society tells you to look a certain way it doesn't mean you have to listen.”

 Girls around the world are feeling the pressure to fit an ‘ideal’ face and body type and it’s holding them back from fully participating in society

 'Girls are told to be thin and beautiful'

 “Girls are told to be thin and beautiful, they must behave and if they feel good about wearing shorts or a revealing top, society gets biased, judging girls by the clothes they wear."